 Introduction to Database

 A database controls and organizes structured information or data with the help of a database management system (DBMS).
 The database allows you to easily access, monitor, organize, and manage the data.
 A large number of databases use structured query language (SQL) for writing and querying data.
 Snowflake is a data warehouse that is used to manage and analyze data from different sources.
-The key differences between database and data warehouse are as follows:
+The key differences between a database and a data warehouse are as follows:

 1. The database is typically used to store or record the data, whereas a data warehouse is designed to analyze the data with the help of its programming interface.
 In the case of Snowflake, SQL is used to perform complex calculations.

-2. The database is application-oriented and is used based on the application, whereas, a data warehouse is a subject-oriented collection of data.
+2. The database is application-oriented and is used based on the application, whereas a data warehouse is a subject-oriented collection of data.

 3. The database uses Online Transactional Processing (OLTP), whereas the data warehouse uses Online Analytical Processing (OLAP).